metricly/metricly-docs/content/dashboards/widgets/_index.md

 This guide includes a list of all **widget types** available, their **options**, and the **actions** you can take.
 To take full advantage of widgets, you should strategize how to tag, group, and visualize the data in your environment.
 General knowledge on [elements][1] and the behavior of your [metrics][2] is strongly encouraged before making a custom dashboard.

 ## Move Widgets
 1. Hover over the widget’s title to select.
-The header turns gray and your cursor is replaced with {{< icon name="fa-arrows" size="large" >}} when a widget is selected.
 2. **Drag** widget to desired position.

 ## Resize Widgets